rachitest/Resume/Generic/rendercv_output/Rachit_Sabharwal_CV.typ

   right-content: [
     #emph[Houston, TX]

-#emph[Sept 2022 - Oct 2024]
+#emph[Sept 2022 - Jan 2025]
   ],
 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Design and implement ETL pipelines for all sizes of datasets \(small, medium, and large\), ensuring efficient data munging and integration],[Establish good DevOps practices, architect repository structures, author comprehensive documentation, and implement CI/CD pipelines to streamline development and testing processes],[Apply a mix of classical statistical models and advanced machine learning techniques for comprehensive data analysis on varied topics including — vaccine non-response, serostatus, pediatric comorbidities arising from Covid-19, etc.],[Develop a weekly report generation pipeline incorporating CI/CD, ensuring seamless integration of new data and automated report updates],[Plan and enact a test suite for both code and data spanning the entire data engineering and data science life-cycle from data ingestion to report generation],[Author and edit multiple manuscripts, contributing to the publication of at least four peer-reviewed journal articles],[Utilize R \(tidyverse, tidymodels, data.table, gt\), Python \(polars, pandas, duckdb, statsmodels, scikit-learn, PyTorch, TensorFlow\), Quarto, SQLite, Git, Github, and Gitlab for various projects],)
+    #v(design-highlights-top-margin);#highlights([Designed and implemented ETL pipelines for all sizes of datasets \(small, medium, and large\), ensuring efficient data munging and integration],[Established good DevOps practices, architected repository structures, authored comprehensive documentation, and implemented CI/CD pipelines to streamline development and testing processes],[Applied a mix of classical statistical models and advanced machine learning techniques for comprehensive data analysis on varied topics including — vaccine non-response, serostatus, pediatric comorbidities arising from Covid-19, etc.],[Developed a weekly report generation pipeline incorporating CI/CD, ensuring seamless integration of new data and automated report updates],[Planned and enacted a test suite for both code and data spanning the entire data engineering and data science life-cycle from data ingestion to report generation],[Authored and edited multiple manuscripts, contributing to the publication of at least four peer-reviewed journal articles],[Utilized R \(tidyverse, tidymodels, data.table, gt\), Python \(polars, pandas, duckdb, statsmodels, scikit-learn, PyTorch, TensorFlow\), Quarto, SQLite, Git, Github, and Gitlab for various projects],)
   ],
 )